lucaordronneau/gbr-starfish-kaggle/README.md

 ### 📌 Prediction
 I proceeded in two steps:
 - First I made predictions in a classical way by adjusting the hyperparameters as well as possible (confidence, iou, tta, image resolution)
-- Then I took the best models by adding tracking with the library ([norfair](https://github.com/tryolabs/norfair)) and by making a set of models ([WBF : Weighted-Boxes-Fusion](https://github.com/ZFTurbo/Weighted-Boxes-Fusion)) with a model trained with the image tiles and another trained with the normal images.
+- Then I took my best model and added tracking with the library ([norfair](https://github.com/tryolabs/norfair)) which improved my results.
+Finally, I performed a model ensemble ([WBF : Weighted-Boxes-Fusion](https://github.com/ZFTurbo/Weighted-Boxes-Fusion)), i.e. I merged the predictions of two models:
+  - A model trained with the image tiles
+  - A model trained with the classic images
+The results were even better

 ![alt text](images/starfish.png)